 Scale-related management discrepancies

 The predominance of small-scale farms in Vietnam was perceived by respondents as a major barrier.
-They had poor farming management practices, which were accentuated by intermittent production.
+Stakeholders reported that they had poor farming management practices, which were accentuated by intermittent production.
 Indeed, some farmers produced a few hundred chickens for the Lunar New Year and then stopped their production after selling the batch.
 Farmers treated their chickens themselves or according to the experience of other farmers and bought drugs without a prescription based on their own experience.
-They also did not always consider the advice of veterinarians.
-Small-scale farmers aged between 50 and 60 showed less willingness to change compared to the younger generation.
+This practice was confirmed by a family commercial farmer that explained not always following the recommendations of the health professional, because they relied more on their own or other farmer’s experience and wanted to treat their animals immediately.
+However, the household farmer reported calling the veterinarians and the family commercial farmers going or calling the veterinarian for unknown disease.
+Respondents raised that small-scale farmers aged between 50 and 60 showed less willingness to change compared to the younger generation.

-There was insufficient control over small-scale farms because the government did not have the human and financial capacity to inspect them all.
+Moreover, there was insufficient control over small-scale farms because the government did not have the human and financial capacity to inspect them all.

 “Even if we don’t put antibiotics in feed, they can still buy drugs from drug agencies and add it themselves.”
 (IW29, feed company)

-Additionally, some drug sellers sold AB without the proper qualifications.
-This is made possible by the limited control capacity of Sub-DAHLP to inspect all small retailers.
+Additionally, some drug sellers sold antibiotics without the proper qualifications.
+This is made possible by the limited control capacity of Sub-DAHLP to inspect all small drugstores.

 Integrated and large-scale farms were perceived to be more compliant with legislation.
 Firstly, they were more aware of regulatory changes and had time to adapt due to their direct link with integrators.
 Integrators, drug, and feed companies were also better prepared for regulatory change because in-company veterinarians were qualified to write out prescriptions under the new regulation.
 Also, respondents explained that it was more difficult for a large farm to add antibiotics to feed and to mix them themselves than for small scale farms.
 Government or contract farm integrators carried out more on-farm inspections due to the products being sold in supermarkets where drug residue tests are performed.